Is it legal to earn money online? This is the big question not many people ask themselves before they dive into digital marketing.

-The short answer is yes, but to know if you are operating it legally, you would need to do some research so keep reading as I explain what and why.
+The short answer is yes!
+But to know if you are operating it legally, you need to do research.
+In this article, we discuss what is freelancing, why nobody discusses legal matters, and how to protect yourself.

 This is now where it gets a bit tricky.